evouga/libshell/README.md

 ## Material Model

-The code assumes a St. Venant-Kirchoff material with constant thickness.
+The code assumes a St. Venant-Kirchhoff material with constant thickness.
 You can specify the thickness and Lame parameters.

 ## Compile